Golz History, Family Crest & Coats of Arms

 The surname Golz was first found in the Rhine region, where the name could be considered to make a great early contribution to the feudal society which became the backbone of early development of Europe.
 The founding father of the Prussian branch was Andreas Grafen von Dinheim, who moved from the Rhine to Poland, where he entered the service of King Boleslaw III.
 He obtained the estate Golczewo, from which the name Goltz was taken, although it was originally spelt Goltiz and Goltzow.
 The name became prominent in local affairs and branched into many houses which played important roles in the tribal and national conflicts, each group seeking power and status in an ever changing territorial profile.
 They formed many branches mainly in Poland and Brandenburg, and later in Austria.

-Important Dates for the Golz family
+Early History of the Golz family

 This web page shows only a small excerpt of our Golz research.
 Another 130 words (9 lines of text) covering the years 1661, 1652, 1801, 1870, 1843 and 1916 are included under the topic Early Golz History in all our PDF Extended History products and printed products wherever possible.